wiseman-timelord/CleanCode-Py/README.md

 # ScriptClean

-### Status: Under development (download release versions)
+### Status:
-<p> **Planned Work**: (Things I am working on)
-<br>* Stats for cleaning scripts still buggy, requires update of logic.
-<p> **Work Done**: (Things done for next release)
-<br>* Expand compatibility to incorporate, batch and mql5.
-<br>* Implementation of RegEx (upgraded text filters).
-<br>* Multiple improvements to interface.
-<br>* Maps and Code, for adding comments tuned.
+All features working.

 ### Description
-ScriptClean is a Python utility designed to clean Python `.py`, PowerShell `.ps1`.
-It removes unnecessary comments and blank lines to make your scripts more readable and efficient.
-The tool provides a user-friendly interface, complete with color text and ASCII art, to guide you through the cleaning process.
-While it retains a comment and blank line at the start of functions or classes, those will be the only comments and blank lines you'll see :sunglasses:.
-Cleaning files for a more concise context can be tedious and prone to errors.
-ScriptClean offers a reliable, safe, and logical method, saving you time and hassle.
-It's recommended to review both the original and cleaned outputs the first time you run the program to understand the differences the filter produces.
+ScriptClean is a versatile utility crafted for AI programmers and developers to streamline scripts, making them more readable and efficient, especially crucial when working within a limited context.
+This Python tool supports cleaning Python `.py`, PowerShell `.ps1`, Batch `.bat`, and MQL5 `.mql5` scripts.
+It meticulously removes unnecessary comments and blank lines, leaving behind a crisp and concise script.
+The intuitive interface, adorned with color text and ASCII art, ensures a seamless user experience.
+While essential comments and blank lines at the start of functions, classes, or sections are retained, they are the only ones you'll encounter.
+Given the intricacies of script streamlining, ScriptClean stands out as a reliable and logical solution, eliminating manual errors and saving precious time.
+For a comprehensive understanding, it's advisable to compare the original and cleaned scripts after the initial run.

 ### Features
-1. **Identification of Script**: Uses simple rules to determine the type of script.
+1. **Script Identification**: Employs rules to ascertain the script type, supporting `.py`, `.ps1`, `.bat`, and `.mql5`.
-2. **Directory Management**: Automatically creates essential directories ("Scripts", "Backup", "Cleaned") if they don't exist.
+2. **Directory Management**: Seamlessly sets up vital directories ("Scripts", "Backup", "Cleaned") if absent.
-3. **File Scanning**: Scans the "./Scripts" folder for `.Py`, `.Ps1`, script files.
+3. **File Scanning**: Probes the "./Scripts" directory for supported script files.
-4. **User Interface**: Presents a numbered list of discovered script files for easy selection.
+4. **Interactive UI**: Showcases a numbered list of detected scripts for effortless selection.
-5. **File Backup**: Backs up the chosen file to the "./Backup" folder before cleaning.
+5. **File Backup**: Safeguards the selected file in the "./Backup" directory pre-cleaning.
-6. **File Cleaning**: Removes specific types of comments and blank lines based on user-defined rules.
+6. **Script Streamlining**: Excises specific comments and blank lines based on refined rules.
-7. **Essential Comments**: For Python scripts, it ensures there's a comment before all functions and classes.
+7. **Preserving Essentials**: Ensures the presence of a comment before functions, classes, or vital sections.
-8. **File Saving**: Stores the cleaned file in the "./Cleaned" folder.
+8. **File Archiving**: Deposits the refined script in the "./Cleaned" directory.
-9. **Original File Removal**: Deletes the original file from the "./Scripts" folder post-cleaning.
+9. **Original File Management**: Erases the initial script from the "./Scripts" directory after refinement.
-10. **Statistics Display**: Provides insights about the cleaning process, including the number of lines and comments removed.
+10. **Insightful Statistics**: Offers a detailed breakdown of the cleaning process, highlighting the number of lines and comments modified.
-11. **Looping Interface**: Facilitates cleaning operations with options to, re-detect new files and clean again, or exit.
+11. **Looping Interface**: Enables continuous cleaning operations with options to re-detect, clean anew, or gracefully exit.

 ### Output
 **Display Options**: Lists detected scripts and offers an option to "Clean All Scripts".